 |Conditional Approval||· All NEW markets will be granted conditional approval for the first two market seasons.
 Failure to maintain/meet any of the requirements of approval will result in immediate loss of approval status.|

-· Following the annual calculation on the vendor paperwork, any markets that do not meet the 80/20 requirement or the minimum of 10 vendor requirement will be granted conditional approval for the upcoming season while efforts are made to make improvements.
+· Following the annual calculation on the vendor paperwork, any markets that do not meet the 80/20 requirement and/or the minimum of 10 vendor requirement will be granted conditional approval.
+Approval status will be revoked for any markets that have been conditional for two years without improvement.

 |Discrimination||· Alberta approved farmers’ markets are venues where discrimination of any kind is not tolerated.
 Validated complaints will result in the immediate loss of market approval status. |

 · Continued approval status is dependent upon maintaining a valid Farmers’ Market Permit.
-If the Permit is revoked for any reason, approval status is immediately revoked until such time as the conditions stipulated by Alberta Health Services are met and the Permit is reissued.
+If the Permit is revoked by AHS for any reason, approval status is immediately revoked until such time as the conditions stipulated by AHS are met and the Permit is reissued.

-· Proof of course completion must be displayed at the market and a copy of the certificate must be sent into the Farmers’ Market Specialist.
+· Proof of course completion must be displayed at the market and a copy of the certificate must be sent to the Farmers’ Market Specialist.

 · Proof of course completion must be displayed at the market and a copy of the certificate must be kept with the manager.